This website is owned by Dr Mike Sutton

 We now know, following my unique research, that at leastseven naturalists did read it.
 Those naturalists actually cited Matthew's book before 1860, and three of them - Loudon, Selby and Chambers - played major roles at the very epicenter of influence of the pre-1858 work by Darwin and Wallace on natural selection.

-In fact, as I have demonstrated above, Matthew (1860) told Darwin about Loudon in his very first letter to The Gardener’s Chronicle published on April 7th 1860.
-And that is a most important fact that has slipped under everyone's radar until I wrote these words on May 22 2015.
+Matthew (1860) told Darwin about Loudon in his very first letter to The Gardener’s Chronicle published on April 7th 1860.
+And that is a most important fact that has slipped under everyone's radar until I wrote these words in 2015.

 Here is why this fact is so important: